adobe/json-formula/README.md

-# JSONFormula: A Query Language for JSON with Spreadsheet Functions
+# json-formula: A Query Language for JSON with Spreadsheet Functions

 This project hosts an implementation of a form expression grammar.
 The grammar is a mashup of